 If your flight is delayed, you don’t want to be in a groggy condition.

-Can You Buy Melatonin At the Airport?
+You Probably Won’t Be Able to Buy Melatonin At the Airport

 In countries where melatonin is available over the counter, you may be able to find and buy some at the airport, though it is still unlikely.